Debunking Myths on Flood Insurance and Tips to Save Money

 Getting Cheaper Flood Insurance Through Private Insurance

 If you live in a high flood risk zone, but your property has not suffered a lot of flood damage in the past and is less "at risk" that other homes in your area, you may want to check out private flood insurance.
-Private flood insurance premiums can take into consideration different rate structures and may result in lower premiums.
+Private flood insurance premiums can take into consideration different rate structures and may result in lower premiums, some non-admitted insurance companies may also offer options that provide more coverage than standard flood policies.
+Be sure and explore all your options.

 Advantages of Private Flood Insurance: